risingwavelabs/rfcs/rfcs/0034-system-parameters.md

 This RFC proposes to introduce centralized configurations on Meta Service and data will be persisted in etcd.

-For the sake of clarity, in this doc, we will use the word "parameters" for system and session parameters, and "config" for command-line arguments or config files.
+For the sake of clarity, in this doc, we will use the term **"parameters"** for system and session parameters, and **"config"** for command-line arguments or config files.

 **Note:** Previously I think this might not be an urgent issue until I realized that our Cloud platform couples tightly with more and more configurations.
 The later we commence, the heavier burden it will become.